Graduation Section

 You should first connect with your school counselor.
 Please also email DCPSguide@k12.dc.gov

-Do this year’s grades appear on the transcript?
+Do my most recent grades appear on the transcript?

-No. Your transcript was generated in February 2024 for this Guide.
-While the course name and course code will appear on the transcript for this year’s courses, grades will not appear until the course is complete, this includes 0.5 (half-year courses).
+For the Spring Guide, your transcript was generated in February.
+While the course name and course code will appear on the transcript for your Spring courses, grades will not appear until the course is complete, this includes 0.5 (half-year courses).

 Graduation Glossary